ttempleton/zig-base64/README.md

 # zig-base64

-A simple Base64 encoder (and eventually decoder) written in Zig (0.10.0).
+A simple Base64 encoder/decoder written in Zig (0.10.0).